immunefi-team/Bounty_Boosts/Alchemix/30650 - [SC - Critical] Infinite minting of FLUX through voterpoke.md

 # Infinite minting of FLUX through `voter.poke()`

-Submitted on Thu May 02 2024 19:32:01 GMT-0400 (Atlantic Standard Time) by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 3rd 2024 at 01:32:01 UTC by @Django for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30650